OGStudio/site-pskov/en/education.05.blog.md

 ## 01. Blog

 So, you have your web site in both English and Russian.
-You start to feel the need to constantly share your thoughts with the world as blog posts.
+You start to feel the need to regularly share your thoughts with the world as blog posts.

 You set on to create the following [directory structure][03-files]:

-* `cfg`
+* `pskov.cfg`
 * `en/blog/`
     * `item.template`
     * `index.template`